Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 Desert Palm Estates – 1951

 Developer Jack Meiselman approached architect William Cody around 1950 to design a series of three-bedroom/two-bathroom houses for him for a cluster of parcels within the Desert Palms Estates tract.
 Surviving drawings indicate what appear to have been two plans and three elevations for each plan, for a total of six designs.
-They appear to be bordered by Park Drive to the north, McManus Drive to the south, Sunset Way to the east, and other tract parcels to the west.
-These homes are now part of the Sunrise Park neighborhood, which is where William Cody lived.
+Park Drive borders them to the north, McManus Drive to the south, Sunset Way to the east, and other tract parcels to the west.
+These homes are now part of the Sunrise Park neighborhood where William Cody lived.

 L’Horizon Hotel – 1952